 a.1.
-If it is known that a transfer of ownership will not take place between an enterprise in a Member State of consignment and an enterprise in another country and the goods will return to the Member State of consignment:
+If it is known that a transfer of ownership will not take place between an economic in a Member State of consignment and an economic in another country and the goods will return to the Member State of consignment:

 If it is known that no transfer of ownership will take place and the goods will therefore return to the Member State of consignment, the consignment must be declared with transaction code 9.

-For instance: a Romanian enterprise supplies only customers in Romania from its stocks in Germany (provisioned from Romania).
-The consignment of these goods from Romania to its stocks in Germany must be declared with transaction code 9.
+For instance: a Romanian economic operator supplies only customers in Romania from its stocks in Germany (provisioned from Romania).
+The consignment of these goods from Romania to its stocks in Germany must be declared with nature of transaction code 9.
 This is actually a transfer for purely logistical reasons (see transaction code 9).
-The later return consignment from these stocks to customers in the Member State of consignment (Romania) must also be declared with transaction code 9.
-Reminder: "transfer of ownership" means a transfer of ownership between an enterprise in the Member State of the Intrastat declaration and an enterprise in another country!
+The later return consignment from these stocks to customers in the Member State of consignment (Romania) must also be declared with nature of transaction code 9.

+Note: "transfer of ownership" means a transfer of ownership between an economic operator in the Member State of the Intrastat declaration and an economic operator in another country!